Kubernetes Another Class - Sprint 1, 2 (#PracticalBasics #Installation #Deployment #Jenkins #Helm #ArgoCD)

 I watched the first two or three lectures, and I feel like all the questions I had while listening to Ilpro and other Inflearn instructors' lectures have been sorted out in one go...
 I tried Googling, and no matter how much I searched and searched for information about what cri-o and container-d were, the explanations were vague and difficult to understand, but this lecture cleared it up with one chart...
 I want to tell you that the quality is truly overwhelming.
 And I think the reason I understand this now is because I took Ilpro's previous k8s lecture.
 Thank you!!

-How to install Kubernetes more robustly than anyone else
+How to install Kubernetes with more gravitas than anyone else

 Why Kubernetes is so convenient in practice

-How to Build a Proper Deployment Pipeline (Jenkins, Helm, Kustomize, ArgoCD)
+How to properly build a deployment pipeline (Jenkins, Helm, Kustomize, ArgoCD)

-One Pro's Comprehensive Summary Kubernetes Another Class (Ground Edition) - Sprint1 (+ Sprint2)
+Ilpro's One-Shot Summary Kubernetes Another Class (Ground Level) - Sprint1 (+ Sprint2)

-💪 My skills level up step by step!
+💪 Your skills will level up step by step!

-💬 We manage all sprint lecture materials in an integrated way through the community.
+💬 We are managing all sprint lecture materials collectively through the community.
 We also post various Kubernetes-related materials beyond the lectures.
-You can comfortably ask and answer questions here too!
+You can also comfortably ask and answer questions here!

-📓Lecture materials are provided as PDF by default within the curriculum.
+📓Lecture materials are provided as PDFs by default within the corresponding curriculum.

-💡 Before purchasing the course, please check the publicly available lectures first and carefully verify whether they match your learning style.
-(Check the intro of each section and Section 8.
-Configmap, Secret lectures)
+💡 Before paying for the course, please check the public lectures first and carefully see if they match your learning style.
+(Check the Intro for each section and the Section 8 Configmap and Secret lectures)

-💡For Mac users, an installation guide is provided in the [Resources], but since the course is conducted in a Windows environment, there may be some differences in the hands-on content.
-Questions and answers are supported for both Windows and Mac.
-(Other environments [Linux OS, cloud, offline] are not supported.)
+💡For Mac users, an installation guide is provided in the [Resources] section, but since the lectures are conducted in a Windows environment, there may be some differences in the practice content.
+Q&A support is provided for both Windows and Mac.
+(Other environments [Linux OS, Cloud, Offline] are not supported.)

-💡 For the Guest OS of the VM created in the practice, we use the Redhat family.
-Ubuntu family is not supported.
+💡 For the Guest OS of the VMs created in the practice, Red Hat-based systems are used.
+Ubuntu-based systems are not supported.

-💡Support is limited when installing Kubernetes versions other than the version provided in the guide, and other open source tools provided in the labs (matched to that version) may not function properly.
+💡Support is limited if you install a Kubernetes version other than the one provided in the guide, and other open-source tools provided in the practice (which are tailored to that version) may not function properly.

-💡Native subtitles are only provided for Sprint1.Sprint2 please use AI subtitles.
+💡 Native subtitles are only provided for Sprint 1.
+For Sprint 2, please use AI subtitles.

-💡 Sprint1 only covers easy installation and simple usage instructions for Grafana, Loki, and Prometheus.
+💡 Sprint1 only includes easy installation and simple usage instructions for Grafana, Loki, and Prometheus.
 In-depth content is covered separately in Sprint4.

 🔔 Frequently Asked Questions

-❓ Do I need to study Docker first before starting Kubernetes?
+❓ Do I need to study Docker first to start Kubernetes?

-👨💼 Kubernetes itself has a lot of content to learn, and it requires many solutions to implement its technology.
+👨💼 Kubernetes itself has a lot of technical content to learn, and it requires many solutions to be implemented.
 Docker is one of those solutions.
-Therefore, you can study Docker first and then start with Kubernetes, but it's also fine to start with Kubernetes first and then study Docker when you feel the need for it.
+Therefore, you can study Docker first and then start Kubernetes, but it is also perfectly fine to start Kubernetes first and then study Docker when you feel the need for it.

-❓ What's the difference between [The Trend is Kubernetes] and [Kubernetes Another Class]? (👨💼Answer Link)
+❓ What is the difference between [Kubernetes is the Trend] and [Kubernetes Another Class]? (👨💼Link to Answer)

-❓ How do I access the [Practice Materials Room] for each class? (👨💼Answer Link)
+❓ How do I access the [Practice Lab] for each class? (👨💼Link to Answer)

-❓ What should I do when a Namespace won't delete? (👨💼Answer Link)
+❓ What should I do when a Namespace is not being deleted? (👨💼Link to Answer)

 In the process of reaching the top 1% salary in South Korea, I realized how important it is to develop work smarts rather than simply mastering technology.
 To ensure those learning Kubernetes do not lose motivation, I am currently publishing the series with the goal of delivering essential practical knowledge alongside realistic advice based on my own experience.